vinfreecs/genga/Documentation.md

 make SM=60 for Tesla P100
 make SM=61 for GeForce GTX 1080 ti

+When compiling GENGA with the openGL real time visualization, go to the GengaGL directory.
 When GENGA is compiled for a newer compute capability then the GPU is able to run, the the following error message will appear by running GENGA:
 `FGAlloc  error = 13 = invalid device symbol`.
+When GENGA is used with an old CUDA version (<9), then in the 'define.h' file the option 'OldShuffle' needs to be set to 1.

 ## GCC version ##
 It can happen that the used CUDA version needs an alder GCC version than the current one on the system.
 In that case, either a newer CUDA version, or an older gcc version should be installed.
 Use the following compile option to tell CUDA to use an older GCC version (in that example 7.0):